 More details here »

 Bell Transport Company

 This is a private company who are part of Roong Reuang Coach Co.
 Ltd and run the service under license from the government.
 They seem to have a good reputation with the Pattaya expat crowd and I used them myself for my return trip from Pattaya to Bangkok airport.
 They don’t have an actual counter at Bangkok airport but you will see the sign with ‘Bell Travel Service’ which is located on Level 1, door number 8 very close to the government bus counter.
 The fare is

 150 Baht 200 Baht (price checked September 2011) but this includes drop-off (via mini-bus) to your hotel in Pattaya.
 Their buses depart from Bangkok airport to Pattaya at the following times:

 Buses from the Public Transportation Centre

 The Transportation Centre is approximately 10 minutes drive from the main terminal building.
-To get there take one of the regular free shuttle buses (white colour) from the allocated kerbside points on Level 1 (there is one just along from the Airport Express kiosk and another just opposite Bangkok airport’s best kept secret.)
+To get there take one of the regular free shuttle buses (white colour) from the allocated kerbside points on Level 1.
 Some of the buses call at airport offices to set down or pick up airport staff.
 On arrival at the Transportation Centre head past the counters selling tickets for buses to destinations in Bangkok and continue towards the large 7-Eleven store.
 Just before 7-Eleven there is a kiosk for T.H.E.
 Transport Co.
 Ltd. This is who I used on my recent trip to Pattaya.
 The fare to Pattaya is

 109 Baht 124 Baht (September 2011) with large comfortable buses which are air-conditioned and have a toilet on board.